openslide/openslide.github.io/docs/testsuite/index.md

 # Generate test case files programmatically at unpack time.
 Useful when
 # test cases can be deterministically produced by a program but their deltas
 # are too large to check in.
 Of course this introduces a dependency on the
-# specified program.
+# specified program, which should be detected by Meson and its filesystem
+# path plumbed into the driver.
 Use with caution, and only as a last resort.
 generate:
   ?
 "CMU-1-40x - 2010-01-12 13.24.05(1,1).jpg"
-  : "jpegtran -restart 256B -outfile %(out)s %(in)s"
+  : "%(jpegtran) -restart 256B -outfile %(out)s %(in)s"

 # Copy test case files during unpack.
 copy: